tillay8/encryption/README.md

 if it starts with neither, it prompts the user for text to encrypt

-random-password creates a random new password that starts with `@@` and can be run

-support is best on linux, ~~but windows sorta works~~ windows support too hard to maintain
+flags:

+`-p`: create new password, overwrite current saved password with it, and copy the new one to the clipboard

+`-n`: manually type in a new password

+support is only for linux with x11 or wayland

-for sharing passwords between people securely just use kleopatra and pgp keys lmao
+for sharing passwords between people securely just use pgp keys